Return to the search form Return to your search results

 How to Apply

 • UI applicants complete the UI Online Application for Study Abroad.
-Non-UI applicants should email UI Study Abroad Advisor Emily Brown (emily-a-brown@uiowa.edu) for application instructions.
+Non-UI applicants should email UI Study Abroad Advisor Cory Petersen at cory-petersen@uiowa.edu for application instructions.
 Applicants will be charged a $50 non-refundable application fee.

 • Once a completed application has been submitted, application materials will be reviewed by the faculty leader.
 All applicants will receive official notification of their acceptance status shortly after the final application deadline.
 Accepted students will also receive information about how to confirm their place in the course.
 Program admission decisions will be based on the following factors: course eligibility requirements met and submission date of application.